MiB3/project_Tocqueville_msssm/README.md

 Game Theory and Agent Based Model

 ## Other

-In principle, no data is necessary for this project since it is a purely theoretical simulation.
-Nevertheless, empirically measured risk preferences could be used as an alternative to the standard assumption of risk neutral preferences.
+No empirical data is necessary for this project since it is a purely theoretical simulation.